plaindocs/newscoop-docs/api/tutorial.rst

 * The Newcoop Publication you are accessing.
 * The URI of your client web application which parses the authentication token sent by Newscoop.

-In this article, we use the following example URLS:
+In this tutorial, we use the following example URLS:

 * ``http://myapp.example.com`` your application.
 * ``http://newscoop-example.com`` your Newscoop server installation.